 Modeling this data resulted in the assessment that smoking right up to age 65 takes four or more years off lifespan compared with those who don’t smoke; and having a low level of Omega-3 is equivalent to this.

-Incorporating fish oil supplements or vegan sources of DHA and EPA is a way to reduce these health concerns, as well as reap the benefits of fish oil for the heart, brain, and joints.
+Incorporating fish oil supplements or vegan sources of DHA and EPA may be a way to reduce these health concerns, as well as reap the benefits of fish oil for supporting the health of the heart, brain, and joints.
 If fish oil supplements aren’t your thing, consider incorporating several servings of fish in your diet each week—and if you’re really looking after your health, make sure to sit less by actively cooking the fish in your kitchen.
 You’ll be active and making sure you’re getting enough Omega-3, doubling your chance of having a healthier and longer life.

 Michael I McBurney, Nathan L Tintle, Ramachandran S Vasan, et. al. Using an erythrocyte fatty acid fingerprint to predict risk of all-cause mortality: the Framingham Offspring Cohort, The American Journal of Clinical Nutrition, 2021;, nqab195, https://doi.org/10.1093/ajcn/nqab195